kevinpanaro/esp8266_micropython/README.md

 on_off.py: type the led index you want to turn on, and then turn it on. and then off again

 fire.py: fire flicker on led strip. flicker_intensity gets weird at high numbers since there is no random.randint().  we use getrandbits() :(

+smooth.py: smooth transistions from one color to the next

+hsv\_to\_rgb.py: hsv to rgb simple script in own file. good for rainbow.

+TO DO:

+Add json support!
+I will be working on this in the next week or so.